Faith of Hindu tribes that walk miles to Hinglaj temple

 The tribe takes on strengthening their faith from the moment they set on their journey to Hinglaj during the spring.

 “When we embark on our journey, we don’t carry much.
-People, both Muslims and Hindus, have been providing us with food and water on the route since the time we decided to walk three years ago,” the tribal member said.
+People, both Muslims and Hindus, have been providing us with food and water on the route since the time we decided to walk three years ago,” the tribal member shared.

 After every 30 to 35 kilometres, they stop to eat and rest to continue walking.
 “Never did we have to worry about food.
 There’s also a group that stays connected over the phone and distributes goods to us at the place of our stop.”